chrisbarber86/chris-barber.co.uk/index.md

 type: pages
 ---

-## Hello, I am **Chris Barber**<br/>Software Development Team Leader
+## Hello, I am **Chris Barber**<br/>Software Architect

 I am an experienced software developer with over 8 years experience working in various technologies.
-Currently I work for [Sage UK Ltd](http://www.sage.co.uk) on the [Sage One](http://www.sageone.com) family of products as the Development Team Lead for the Sage One Global Platform Team.
+Currently I work for [Sage UK Ltd](http://www.sage.co.uk) on the [Sage One](http://www.sageone.com) family of products as a Software Architect.

-Leading a focused and agile SCRUM team, we are committed to a strategy of continuous improvement and releases.
+Leading focused and agile SCRUM teams, we are committed to a strategy of continuous improvement and releases.
 We primarily work on building out global features and platforms to enable and support developers in creating products for a global audience.

 The global nature of our team requires effective collaboration with colleagues from around the world, ensuring that our products can be tailored to suit the specific needs of their region.